ananyanandi31/Boeing_X_BluePrint/docs/azure-course/index.md

 Add static and dynamic security scans to an existing CI/CD pipeline.
 Set up Azure Key Vault to manage application secrets.

-## Deliverables
+## Solution

-**1. Plan with Milestone Schedule:**
-- Prepare a project timeline with clear milestones to be approved by the project owner.

-**2. Proposal (Presentation):**
-- Definitions of DevSecOps for software, DataOps for data products, CI/CD for applications vs data.
-- Market Surveys of open job postings for required skills, showcasing user (student, professor, new graduates) interviews, university courses etc.
-- Competitor analysis by conducting tool evaluation of open-source tools for creating CI/CD pipelines employing DevSecOps/DataOps principles.

-**3. Procure & Build Lab in the Box:**
-- Rewrite installation processes for DevSecOps tools (e.g., source code repositories, artifact management, build orchestration, security scanning) on Azure.
-- Create samples and reference projects for users.
-- Document procedures for lab setup and teardown.

-**4. Training Material:**
-- Step-by-step exercises for the training module.

-**6. Demo of Lab in the Box:**
-- Present a working lab setup showcasing DevSecOps and DataOps pipelines.
+**DevOps and DevSecOps Training Module**
+- As the demand for cloud practices grows, bridging the skill gap between new graduates and job requirements is critical.
+Our open-source module will provide hands-on Azure experience through a comprehensive guide and sandbox environments for software automation and data pipelining.
+- Building on last year’s AWS-focused module, we created this sample module to demonstrate our ability to adapt the training for Azure.
+The module includes exercises in building CI/CD pipelines, integrating security checks, and automating infrastructure using Azure tools like DevOps, Key Vault, and Security Center, along with services such as Azure Kubernetes Service, Azure App Service, and Azure Functions, offering practical experience in modern software deployment workflows.

+**DataOps Pipeline**
+- Our team is committed to building a secure, scalable, and efficient DataOps pipeline using Azure’s robust ecosystem, with the ELT or ETL approach determined by the data’s nature.
+Data ingestion will be managed through Azure Data Factory with automated validation checks, ensuring consistency and adherence to predefined schemas.
+The processing layer will leverage Azure Databricks for scalable data transformations tailored to meet business requirements.
+Finally, the consumption layer will load the processed data into Synapse Analytics for storage and visualization, enabling actionable insights through tools like Power BI.
+Security will be integrated throughout the pipeline via Azure Key Vault, encryption, and compliance with GDPR.
+Real-time monitoring with Azure Monitor and CI/CD principles will ensure seamless updates, resilience, and operational efficiency, delivering a future-ready solution for stakeholders.

 ## Implementation Timeline:

-Week 1- 4: Research and Finalize Scope
+**Week 1- 4: Research and Finalize Scope**
 - Conduct market and user research (surveys, interviews).
 - Define project scope, objectives, and curriculum.
 - Finalize tools and technologies (Azure, GitHub, Jenkins, Docker).

-Weeks 5-12: Module and Pipeline Development
+**Weeks 5-12: Module and Pipeline Development**
 - Develop DevOps and DevSecOps module.
 - Implement and integrate CI/CD pipeline and DataOps layers (ingest, process, consume).
 - Test and document lab setup and shutdown procedures.

-Weeks 13-18: Training Material & Curriculum
+**Weeks 13-18: Training Material & Curriculum**
 - Develop step-by-step guide and lab exercises for CI/CD and data pipelines.
 - Create training materials, assessment criteria and reference applications.
 - Finalize curriculum for software and data product deployment.

-Weeks 19-22: Testing & Refinement
+**Weeks 19-22: Testing & Refinement**
 - Pilot lab with universities and gather feedback.
 - Refine lab content based on testing results.
 - Finalize all technical and educational materials.

-Weeks 23-25: Final Demo & Open-Source Publication
+**Weeks 23-25: Final Demo & Open-Source Publication**
 - Prepare and present final lab demo to stakeholders.
 - Publish open-source materials and deliver final project report.

-Thank You for your time!
+*Thank You for your time!*

 ### Connect with Team BluePrint 🔗
 - [Ananya Nandi](https://www.linkedin.com/in/ananya-nandi/)